8go/matrix-commander/README.md

                         Download media files while listening.
-Details:: If set and listening, then program will download received media files (e.g. image, audio, video, text, PDF files). media will be downloaded to local directory.
+Details:: If set and listening, then program will download received media files (e.g. image, audio, video, text, PDF files).
+By default, media will be downloaded to this
-                        By default, media will be downloaded to is "./media/".
+                        directory: "./media/".
 You can overwrite default with your preferred directory.
+If you provide a relative path, the relative path will be relative to the local directory. foo will become ./foo. foo/foo will become ./foo/foo and only works if ./foo already exists.
+                        Absolute paths will remein unchanged. /tmp will remain /tmp. /tmp/foo will be /tmp/foo.
 If media is encrypted it will be decrypted and stored decrypted.
 By default media files will not be downloaded.
+  --download-media-name SOURCE|CLEAN|EVENTID
+                        Specify the method to derive the media filename.
+                        Details:: This argument is optional.
+Currently three choices are offered: 'source', 'clean' and 'eventid'.
+                        'source' means the value specified by the source (sender) will be used.
+If the sender, i.e. source, specifies a value that is not a valid filename, then a failure will occur and the media file will not be saved. 'clean' means that all dangerous characters in the name provided by the source will be replaced by an underscore to create a valid file name. 'eventid' means that the name provided by the source will be ignored and the event-id will be used instead.
+If not specified it defaults to 'clean'.
   --os-notify           Notify me of arriving messages.
 Details:: If set and
                         listening, then program will attempt to visually notify of arriving messages through the operating